eivholt/icicle-monitor/Article/README.md

 ![](img/arduino-lora.png "Arduino transmitting inference results over LoRaWAN")

 In short we perform inference evary 10 seconds.
 If any icicles are detected we simply transmit a binary 1 to the The Things Stack application.
-It is probably obvious that then binary payload is redundant, the presence of a message is enough
+It is probably obvious that then binary payload is redundant, the presence of a message is enough, but this could be extended to transmit e.g. prediction confidence, number of clusters, battery level, temperature or light level.

 ```python
 if(bb_found) {